Shrusti-04/itinerary-app/README.md

 - [x] AI generates the itinerary for my trip.
 - [x] I can invite friends to collaborate on a trip.
-- [] The site features a map, showing my travel locations
+- [ ] The site features a map, showing my travel locations
-- [] The locations search autocompletes via Google Place API.
+- [ ] The locations search autocompletes via Google Place API.
-- [] I get contextual suggestions for locations and activites.
+- [ ] I get contextual suggestions for locations and activites.

 ## Biggest Challenge

 The toughest part of this project for me was working with the OpenAI API for the first time, and learning how to use detailed prompts to get somewhat standard, parsable data back in return.

--**OpenAI is non-deterministic**, so when I asked it the same question over and over again I'd get a different result each time.
+- **OpenAI is non-deterministic**, so when I asked it the same question over and over again I'd get a different result each time.
 Each time the formatting would be different and it wasn't conducive with creating a polished app.
--**Building strong prompts is key.** I had to learn how to build very clear prompts that left little room for error, and would almost always return an output in a format I could anticipate and parse for displaying in HTML.
+- **Building strong prompts is key.** I had to learn how to build very clear prompts that left little room for error, and would almost always return an output in a format I could anticipate and parse for displaying in HTML.
--**Adding template literals into prompts.** Once I had the output more consistent I began tweaking the input, swapping out constants for template literals and making the itineraries specific for the trip in question.
+- **Adding template literals into prompts.** Once I had the output more consistent I began tweaking the input, swapping out constants for template literals and making the itineraries specific for the trip in question.

 If I was releasing this to the market this would be an area that I'd invest a lot more time in, building more safeguards using regular expressions to ensure that the itinerary is correct before dislaying it to the user.